bborn/lewsnetter/README.markdown

 ### Templates

 While your mailing list is importing, create an e-mail template `/templates/new`.
-A template should be a complete HTML document with edtiable regions.
+A template should be a complete HTML document with editable regions.
 The template will be used as the layout for your e-mail campaigns, and will be run through Premailer (so CSS will be inlined).

 To make a section of the template editable, give the DOM node the 'editable' class and give it a unique id.
 For example: